jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 #### C2D
 ##### Direct Methods

+The simulator includes a default set of commands usable as Direct Methods.

 |Method name|Description|Request|Response|Comments|
 |:-|:-|:-|:-|:-|
 | SendLatencyTest | Allows to start a [latency](LatencyTests.md) test between a given device and the Microsoft Azure IoT Hub where the device is registered. | ```{ "deviceId":"", "messageType":"latency", "startTimestamp":12345} ```| NA |The request contains the initial  timpestamp, which is sent back to the device after all the process in order to allow him to measure latency. <br>***NOTE: this feature requires an [Azure Function](https://github.com/jonmikeli/azureiotdevicesimulator/tree/master/sources/IoT.Simulator/IoT.Simulator.AF) responding to the latency test requests and calling back the C2D LatencyTestCallBack Direct Method.***|